The Ranting Wren The Wren Forum Banner

 If I’m going to prattle on about this topic, I really should give an example.

 Robb had designed a bit of text on an upcoming DVD menu (yes, UPCOMING DVD MENU!) to fit nicely into a rectangular space.
-The work “jukebox” (yes, JUKEBOX!) had to be split, so he designed it as “JUKE” on the fist line and “-BOX” on the second.
+The word “jukebox” (yes, JUKEBOX!) had to be split, so he designed it as “JUKE” on the fist line and “-BOX” on the second.
 Now, the text fit beautifully, four characters on both top and bottom, but I could not stand the hyphen being tied to the second half of the word.
 That is simply not done.
 It gave me a case of the frownies every time I saw it.
 Since I am now tweaking and redesigning that particular DVD menu, I changed the layout to “JUKE-” and “BOX.”
 It made the text top-heavy, but it was correct.
 However, knowing that I was changing a very particular design choice that Robb had made, I thought I could compromise.
 I was willing to—GASP!—have the word split, but not hyphenated!
 “JUKE” and “BOX” would fit more nicely into that rectangle without a hyphen.
 Perhaps to some, this would have been the worst choice out of the three, splitting a single word into two sans hyphen.
 To me, I’d rather have the hyphen gone than have it on the bottom.
 And jukebox was probably two words at one time, anyway.
 It’s not like we were splitting “grottos” into “GROT” and “TOS.”
 Blech!

 I have not finished the menu redesign, but I think we agreed to keep the hyphen on the top, probably because I whined enough about it.